superstringsoftware/fool3/lambda/README.md

 # Reference Surface Language summary

+**!NB** Thask surface language uses the same concepts described below, but with a syntax much closer to Haskell / Idris combo.

 **lambda** comes with a reference surface language implemented.
 You can use it as is or use it as a basis for implementing your own surface languages that will utilize powerful lambda Core and Realms infrastructure.
 Below is a summary of all lambda features compared to Haskell and "C-land" to get you started real quick.

 **lambda** syntax is based on two very simple, but very powerful concepts: